-How could we have thought this was going to be a good idea?
+How could we have possibly thought this was a good idea?

 An inch here, a foot there.
-Necessity breeding a swift and primal understanding of the forces at play, and how they might be harnessed.
-A shrug of the shoulders, a twist of the hip, feeling the natural flow and using it to our advantage, however small.
+Necessity breeding a swift and primal understanding of the forces at play and how they might be harnessed.
+A shrug of the shoulders, a twist of the hip, feeling the flow and using it to our advantage, however small.

 Fingers first, then clasped palms.
-Finally, an arm around each other’s waist and competing emotions of relief and exaltation coursing through our veins, we stepped out and away from the torrent, free at last and safe in the harbour of each other’s arms.
+Finally, an arm around each other’s waist and competing emotions of relief and exaltation coursing through our veins.
+We stepped out and away from the torrent, free at last and safe in our own perfect harbour.

-We turned to each other with wide eyes.
-No words were needed.
+Turning to each other with wide eyes, no words were needed.
 We were both thinking exactly the same thing,

 “So that’s Waterloo Station at peak hour?!”